SirPepe/ornament/Readme.md

 ### Transformer `string()`

 Implements a string attribute or property.
-Loosely modeled after built-in string attributes such as `id` and `lang`.
+Modeled after built-in string attributes such as `id` and `lang`, it will always represent a string and stringify any and all non-string values.

 ```javascript
 import { define, attr, string } from "@sirpepe/ornament";